istio/istio.io/content/docs/reference/config/policy-and-telemetry/attribute-vocabulary.md

 ## Deprecated attributes

 The following attributes have been renamed.
-We strongly encourage to use the replacement attributes:
+We strongly encourage to use the replacement attributes, as the original names will be removed in subsequent releases:

 | Name | Replacement |
 |------|-------------|